Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Legendary Stuff/IoN.md

 Dice Roll Chart:

-1:Deals 10 Damage
+1:Deals Attack Value - Enemys Defense With Divided By Highest Possible

+Amount That Will Still Deal Damage.

-2:Poisons Enemy To Suffer 5 Damage Per Turn For 6 Turns
+2:Poisons Enemy To Suffer Your Attack Value Damage Every Turn

+For 2 Turns, If Rolled Again Within 3 Turns, Treat Like Number 1.

+3:Same As Number 1 But Multiply

-3:Deals 15 Damage
+Damage By X1.5

 4:Blocks Enemy From Using 1 Core For 2 Turns

 5:Blocks Enemy From Playing Cores For 2 Turns, Ignore If Rolled Again While Effect Is In Use.
 Pass Roll Has Effect Of Dice Roll Of 4

-6:Reduces All Enemy Cores Effects By 5 To A Minimum Of 1, Lasts The 2 Turns
+6:Halfs All Effects On An Enemys Core For 2 Turns